Vision Exploration Logo

 In October 2020, during the height of the COVID-19 pandemic (and prior to the distribution of any vaccines), Steve Walkinshaw presented, in person, “The Lower Smackover Brown Dense Limestone: Its Potential as a Hybrid Unconventional Resource Play” at the Gulf Coast Association of Geological Societies (GCAGS; aka GeoGulf) Convention in Lafayette, Louisiana.
 This presentation was subsequently awarded the 2020 Second Place Thomas A. Philpott Excellence of Presentation Award by GCAGS.
 It should be noted that the October 2020 GeoGulf Convention was the only "in-person" geoscience convention held in 2020 in North America, a tribute to the tenacity and courage of LGS's James Willis and those who physically presented at and/or attended the Convention (whose organizers did a terrific job of minimizing attendees' risks to COVID-19 exposure).

-In April 2022, Steve Walkinshaw presented The Geology of the Deeply Carbon Negative Louisiana Green Fuels CCS Project, Caldwell Parish, Louisiana” to the Shreveport Geological Society at its Noon Meeting in Shreveport, Louisiana.
-This comprehensive presentation of the Louisiana Green Fuels CCS Project drew a large audience, both in person and online (via Zoom), and showcased Steve's ongoing work as Strategic Biofuels' Vice President - Geoscience of that $2.5 billion CCS project.
+In April 2023, Steve Walkinshaw presented The Geology of the Deeply Carbon Negative Louisiana Green Fuels CCS Project, Caldwell Parish, Louisiana” at the SEG / AAPG / SPE CCUS Conference held in Houston, Texas.
+This comprehensive presentation of the Louisiana Green Fuels CCS Project drew a large audience and showcased Steve's ongoing work as Strategic Biofuels' Vice President - Geoscience, overseeing CCS operations for that $2.8 billion "off the grid", deeply carbon negative (-294 CI) SAF biorefinery project.
+In addition, Steve served as a co-author on two innovative geomechanical papers that were also presented at the 2023 Conference by Alessandra Simone (CCS consultant) and Lori Hathon (University of Houston).

 Steve has many oil and gas discoveries and successful field redevelopment projects to his credit, primarily in South and East Louisiana, Mississippi and Alabama.